-Woody perennial herb, 0.1-1 m tall, usually with a thick woody rootstock and many branches.
+Woody perennial herb to shrub, 0.1‒1 m tall, usually with a thick woody rootstock and many branches.
 Stems pubescent to densely hairy.
-Leaflets elliptic or lanceolate, narrowed to both ends, 5-33 mm long, 1-9 mm wide, usually pubescent and bristly.
-Receptacle 5-7 mm long; calyx-lobes 2.5-3 mm long.
-Flowers cream to yellow, borne in dense oblong terminal heads.
-Standard 5-7 mm long, 4-5 mm wide.
-Pod 4-9 mm long with 2 segments 3.5-4 mm long, 2-2.5 mm wide and curved beak 1-3 mm long, usually densely pubescent with single seed of 1.5-2 mm.
+Leaves trifoliolate; leaflets oblong-elliptic or linear-lanceolate, acute at base and apex, 5‒33 mm long, 1‒9 mm wide, usually pubescent and bristly.
+Flowers cream to yellow, 3‒5 borne in dense oblong terminal heads; calyx-lobes 2‒4 mm long.
+Standard 5‒7 mm long, 4‒5 mm wide.
+Pod 4‒9 mm long with 1 or 2 segments 3.5‒4 mm long, 2‒2.5 mm wide and a slightly curved beak 1‒3 mm long, usually densely pubescent; seeds 1.5‒2 mm long.
+240,000‒360,000 seeds per kg.

-Tropical Africa: Angola, Botswana, Burkina Faso, Burundi, Cameroon, Chad, Cote D'Ivoire, Ethiopia, Gambia, Ghana, Guinea-Bissau, Kenya, Malawi, Mali, Mozambique, Namibia, Niger, Nigeria, Rwanda, Senegal, Somalia, South Africa, Sudan, Swaziland, Tanzania, Togo, Uganda, Zaire, Zambia, Zimbabwe.
+Africa: Angola, Botswana, Burkina Faso, Burundi, Cameroon, Chad, Côte d'Ivoire, DRC, Ethiopia, Gambia, Ghana, Guinea-Bissau, Kenya, Malawi, Mali, Mozambique, Namibia, Niger, Nigeria, Rwanda, Senegal, Somalia, South Africa (Cape Province, KwaZulu-Natal, Transvaal), Sudan, Swaziland, Tanzania, Togo, Uganda, Zambia, Zimbabwe

 Found in grassland, woodland, scrub and weed of old cultivations.

-Rainfall in its natural range varies from 350-1,500 mm/year.
-The species is moderately tolerant to waterlogging and very drought tolerant and has been successfully cultivated in areas of less than 300 mm rainfall.
-It can behave as an annual species in areas with very poor rainfall .
+Rainfall in its natural range varies from 350 to 1,500 mm/year.
+The species is moderately tolerant of waterlogging and very tolerant of drought.
+It can behave as an annual in areas with very poor rainfall.

-Occurs from sea level up to about 2,000 m in the tropics.
-It has no tolerance to heavy frost, although it can tolerate short cool periods and light frosts better than some other Stylosanthes species.
+Occurs from sea level up to about 2,000 m asl in the tropics.
+It has no tolerance of heavy frosts, although it can tolerate short cool periods and light frosts better than some other Stylosanthes species.

 Can tolerate light shade and frequently grows under Acacia in the African savannas.

 Plants are day neutral, usually flowering in less than 60 days in the tropics.
-Temperature is critical for flowering with peak flowering occurring in daytime temperatures from 25-30ºC.
-High temperatures above 30ºC can inhibit flowering.
+Temperature is critical for flowering with peak flowering occurring in daytime temperatures from 25 to 30 ºC.
+Temperatures above 30 ºC can affect flowering.

-Although not tolerant to fire, plants establish rapidly after fire from the hard seeds remaining in the soil if there is sufficient moisture.
+Like S. scabra, it is not tolerant of fire.
+Plants establish rapidly after fire from the hard seeds remaining in the soil if there is sufficient moisture.

-Although reported susceptible to anthracnose in Queensland, Australia, several tolerant accessions have been observed in trials in Africa.
+Although reported susceptible to anthracnose in Queensland, Australia and in Colombia, several tolerant accessions have been observed in trials in Africa.

 Hard seeds may be dispersed by water and small animals and remain in the soil for several years allowing pastures to regrow annually.

-Low weed potential due to high palatability and low tolerance to heavy grazing.
+Low weed potential due to high palatability and low tolerance of heavy grazing and fire.

-Although the nutritive value is not as high as other more leafy legumes, crude protein levels are at least 8% of dry matter and can reach 10% with application of 300 kg/ha of superphosphate.
+Although the nutritive value is not as high as that of other more leafy legumes, crude protein levels reported are 7‒17% of dry matter.
+Reported digestibility is 66%.

 Much sought after by livestock and heavily grazed.